arcticOS2/Time-Series-Project-Forecasting-Amazon-Stock-Prices/README.md

 1. Data Collection and Merging
 2. Stationarity Testing using ADF
-3. ARIMA Modeling (order selection using ACF, PACF, AIC)
+3. ARIMA Modeling (order selection using ACF, PACF)
 4. ARIMAX Modeling with Google Trends as exogenous regressor
 5. Forecasting & Evaluation on Test Set